Defamation in Queensland

 The ‘publisher’ is the person who made the defamatory statement.

 With the amount of information published on the internet, especially through social media, the law of defamation has become increasingly relevant.
 The liability of internet content hosts and service providers, to the extent they are unaware of the truth or falsity of the content published on their websites, is limited by the Commonwealth Broadcasting Services Act 1992.
-However, it should be noted that the publication online of any defamatory content, including the creation of links to defamatory content or emailing defamatory content to others, can create liability.
+However, it should be noted that the publication online of any defamatory content, including the creation of links to defamatory content or emailing defamatory content to others, can create liability where it leads to serious harm to the person’s reputation.

-The statute of limitations for a claim of defamation in Queensland is one year.
-However, an aggrieved can petition to extend the limitation period to three years in some extraordinary situations.
+The limitation period for a claim of defamation in Queensland is one year.
+However, an aggrieved can petition to extend the limitation period to three years in certain extraordinary situations.

 An aggrieved cannot bring a defamation claim against a deceased person.
 Profit-driven corporations with ten or more employees cannot be considered ‘aggrieved’.